The Craft of Wedding Magic:

 - Reasoning: Porcelain is a classic choice for formal events.
 The gold rim and cutlery add a touch of opulence, while crystal glassware complements the vases and adds sparkle.

 Decorations: White tablecloth, gold napkin rings, and soft pastel-colored napkins.
 Candles in crystal holders.

 - Reasoning: A white tablecloth provides a neutral base, allowing other elements to stand out.
 Candles create a romantic atmosphere, and their glow is magnified by crystal holders.

-Colours: Earthy tones, browns, greens, and muted reds.
+Colors: Earthy tones, browns, greens, and muted reds.

 - Reasoning: These colors are reminiscent of nature, countryside, and old-world charm, setting the tone for a rustic theme.